 Introduction to the principles, elements, and practices of painting.
 Focus on painting materials, perceptual skills and color theory, paint mixing and technique, as well as creative response to materials and subject matter.
 (L)

 ART 9B Intermediate Painting

 Pre-requisite: ART 9A.
+Transferable to CSU/UC

 Continued exploration of painting media and techniques.
 Emphasis on painting from life.
 (L)

 ART 11 Mural Painting